callmecavs/tail-end/README.md

 // do something to trigger it
 ```

 Optionally, pass CSS (as a string or object) to apply to the node.

-This CSS is added in the next frame, and will trigger the `transitionend` handler.
+This CSS is added in the next frame, and will trigger the `transitionend` handler, eventually leading to the Promise resolving.

 ```javascript
 const cssString = 'transition: transform 1s ease; transform: translate3d(100px, 0, 0);'